 A good portfolio has a balance between current and future products.
 It consists of products that reinforce each other.
 Not a bunch of silos, but an ecosystem, whose value is bigger than the sum of its parts.
 You can find examples of such ecosystems in the portfolios of Amazon, Google, etc.

-On the other hand, there should be loose dependency between the products, the opposite will decrease their agility and delay the development of each element.
+On the other hand, there should be a loose dependency between the products, the opposite will decrease their agility and delay the development of each element.
 This fine balance should be assured by the Portfolio Management function.

 The Incubation Function is the home of the Incubation Projects.
 Each project is responsible for growing a new business from scratch.